 - Unplug the grain mill if you have a motor-driven model.

-- Use the wire bristle brush to clear any sticky debris from the rollers.
+- Use the brush to clear any sticky debris from the rollers.

 - Wipe all interior parts down with a second dry cloth.
 You don’t want to transfer exterior dust and debris to the interior.